Ever wonder if you really need vibration reduction (VR) for your camera? We’re here to explain it all!

-Whether you are a Nikon or Canon photographer you are likely familiar with the terms “Vibration Reduction” (VR) or “Image Stabilization” (IS).
-You have likely seen when searching for lenses to add to your ever growing wish list.
+Whether you are a Nikon or Canon photographer you are likely familiar with the terms Vibration Reduction (VR) or Image Stabilization (IS).
+You have likely seen when searching for camera lenses to add to your ever-growing wish list.

 What is Vibration Reduction?

-Does Vibration Reduction Work?
+Does it Work?

-Vibration reduction and image stabilization really comes to life and “saves you” when you are photographing any stationary object / subject that requires an extremely slow shutter speed that without vibration reduction would certainly require use of a tripod.
+Vibration reduction and image stabilization really comes to life and “saves you” when you are photographing any stationary object / subject that requires an extremely slower shutter speed that without vibration reduction would certainly require use of a tripod.

-Most of our work is wedding photography, and vibration reduction is an absolute must when doing ring shots with our macro lens and also during any indoor church ceremony using the big and heavy Nikon 70-200 f/2.8.
-It is not uncommon at all for me to shoot as low as 1/30th or 1/15th of a second with either of these lenses and still get sharp images.
+Most of our work is wedding photography, and VR is an absolute must when doing ring shots with our macro lens and also during any indoor church ceremony using the big and heavy Nikon 70-200 camera.
+It is not uncommon at all for me to shoot as low as 1/30th or 1/15th of a second with either of these camera lens models and still get sharp images.

-The Nikon 105 f/2.8 Macro was used for this ring shot at 1/50th of a second, handheld.
+The Nikon 105 Macro camera was used for this ring shot at 1/50th of a second, handheld.

-Rings and other detail shots.
-For the ring shots, we are often shooting anywhere from f/8 to f/16 where without the vibration reduction we wouldn’t have a chance of a shot without a tripod.
+The Nikon 105 f/2.8 Macro camera is great with Rings and other detail shots.
+For the ring shots, we are often shooting anywhere from f/8 to f/16 where without the VR we wouldn’t have a chance of a shot without a tripod.
 For my review of the 105 macro click here.

 The 70-200 f/2.8 VRII lens was used to capture this quick moment.
 I was zoomed all the way to 200mm and only able to get 1/40th of a second in this dark church at ISO 2500.
 Another instance where without VR you will be left with nothing but blurry photos.

-However, it doesn’t help you in any way from blurry photos related to motion blur, or subjects that are moving.
+However, it doesn’t help you in any way from blurry photos related to motion blur caused by other factors, when you’re shooting from a moving vehicle, or subjects that are moving.
 In other words, I may be able to get a sharp photo during a church ceremony with the 70-200 at 200mm and 1/40th of a second when the bride and groom are standing at the altar.